Sergey Glazyev: Views on Ukraine

-In an interview with the National Interest, Glazyev said:
+In a 2014 interview with the National Interest, Glazyev said:

 The entire crisis in Ukraine was orchestrated, provoked, and financed by American institutions in cooperation with their European partners.
 They financed neo-Nazis.
 For fifteen years, the U.S. and Europeans financed neo-Nazis' training, their camps, and preparation.
 By U.S. Assistant Secretary of State Victoria Nuland's acknowledgement, the State Department spent $5 billion on the creation of an anti-Russian political and paramilitary elite.
 This work led to the sad situation that now in Ukraine neo-Nazi and neo-fascists ideas prevail, as does admiration for, more than anything, Stepan Bandera's associates who in their time murdered Jews, Ukrainians, Russians, Poles, and whomever they wanted, burning or otherwise killing them under Nazi leadership.

 In August 2013 Glazyev said that stating that all Ukrainians favor Ukraine to integrate in the European Union "is some kind of sick self-delusion" and, citing a December 2012 poll, said "surveys by Ukrainian sociological services say something different: 35% of people prefer the European Union and 40% the Customs Union".
 He blamed "numerous political scientists and experts, who have fed on European and American grants for 20 years, and a whole generation of diplomats and bureaucrats who have appeared after the years of the 'orange' hysteria, who are carrying out an anti-Russian agenda" and "who are too far from the economy and real life, don't really know their country's history and are divorced from its spiritual traditions" for creating "an effect that Ukraine doesn't want".